cajomferro/shelley/examples/trafficlight_gamma2/README.txt

 a connector, it doesn't have any behavior.
 By modelling this example using Shelley, the controller "kind of incorporates" the two trafficlights and thus the controller is also the crossroad.

-I had to differentiate bettwen police "on" and "off".
+I had to differentiate between police "on" and "off".
 Otherwise it would be more difficult to model the example without having ambiguity.

-Also, in the original example, they ignore the 'blinking' event because TrafficLightCtrl and Controller are independent entities.
+Also, in the original example, they ignore the 'blinking' event in Controller because TrafficLightCtrl and Controller are independent entities.